maptiler/manual/usage.rst

 If all of the pixels are fully visible (eg. opaque, maximum alpha is 255), the alpha channel is discarded and the tile is marked as non-transparent / opaque.
 Otherwise, the tile is marked as partly transparent with alpha.

 If partly transparent tiles are saved in a tile format without support for transparency (such as JPEG specified with -f jpg option) then the background color is applied.
-Default background color is white (255,255,255), but you can specify your own with the option:￼
+Default background color is white (255,255,255), but you can specify your own with the option:

 `-bg [r] [g] [b]`
  The color of the background replacing transparency in the non-transparent tile formats.